wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-web-attack-shellshock.rst

             <location>/var/log/httpd/access_log</location>
         </localfile>

-Optionally, you can install Suricata on the RHEL 7 agent endpoint and configure it to monitor the endpoint's network traffic.
+Optionally, you can install Suricata on the CentOS 8 agent endpoint and configure it to monitor the endpoint's network traffic.

 Steps to generate the alerts
 ----------------------------

 #.
-Replace ``<your_web_server_address>`` with the appropriate value and execute the following command from a system external to your RHEL 7 endpoint (the attacker).
+Replace ``<your_web_server_address>`` with the appropriate value and execute the following command from a system external to your CentOS 8 endpoint (the attacker).

     .. code-block:: console